muachilin/Pig/README.md

 </p>

-A tiny Github Action built with JavaScript for managing between pull request and issues :dart:
+A tiny Github Action built with JavaScript for managing pull requests and issues :dart:

-Let Pig make Pull requests and Issues Glue together 🥂
+Let PIG make Pull requests and Issues Glue together 🥂

 Stay home and play with Github :octocat: